SamuelXi/Postgrad_Dissertation/README.md

 ttest.ipynb contained all the scripts for participants' information extraction and t-test.\
 All the results are saved in the path: ./fitting_results folder/HDDM

+## Other figures
+Other figures in the folder are for dissertation writing